caseyanderson/slices_wkshp/day_1.md

 ### Recording

-Using your phone's Voice Memo app, or a similar one, go outside and find an outdoor space, with a wide variety of sounds, to record.
-Make **five** recordings, each **2 minutes** in duration, from **five** different places in your selected location.
+Using your phone's Voice Memo app, or a similar one, go outside and find an outdoor space with a wide variety of sounds to record.
+Make **5** recordings, each **2 minutes** in duration, from **5** different places in your selected location.
+Each of your recordings should be unique, so take time to experiment.
 Remember to bring headphones, a sound analog to a camera's viewfinder, so you know what you are recording.

 ### Basic Editing